By – Laws

 Article VIII — Meetings

-A. Annual meeting of the Council shall be called by the Officers and Directors for dates and locations established each year by the Executive Committee.
-Notice of the annual meeting shall be mailed by the Executive Director to all members at least one month prior to the meeting.
+Annual meeting of the Council shall be called by the Officers and Directors for dates and locations established each year by the Executive Committee.
+Notice of the annual meeting shall be communicated by the Executive Director to all members prior to the meeting.
 Other special meetings may be called by the Officers and Directors at times and places designated by them.

 Article IX — Quoram